 The year 2017 is coming to a close.
 But as anywhere else in the world, Bali is preparing to have a full blast and welcoming the year 2018.
 Almost all kinds of accommodation, restaurants, & clubs will host various events with different themes for the Christmas and new year’s eve in Bali.

 Even though Bali natives are mostly Hindu followers but, as seen in other parts of Indonesia, Balinese also respects other religions and open to all kinds of celebration.
 Starts from early of December, Christmas decorations can be seen in most stores, shopping mall, restaurants, and hotels.
 They also offer special Christmas discounts, and packages.
 Some places also set up special Christmas events for couples, families, or children.
 Whatever plans you have in mind, spend your Christmas in Bali is never a bad idea.

 People living in Bali enthusiastically celebrate the new year’s countdown too.
 The center stage of these celebrations is – of course – none other than the renowned Kuta beach.
-Every year more people come to Kuta in new year’s eve that the police close down (jalan Benesari, jalan Dewi Sartika / jalan Kartika Plaza, jalan pantai Kuta, jalan Melasti, and jalan Legian) and advise people to walk to the beach.
-So as the ‘tradition’ goes in 2013, 2014, and also last year, it is to be expected that Kuta beach area and Legian will be off-limits to any kind of vehicles.
-The road closure will begin even before the sunset hours (introduced as early as 2 pm and will take full effect at 4 pm), and all roads near Kuta will be cleared from vehicle parkings.
+Every year more people come to Kuta in new year’s eve that the police close down some roads (jalan Benesari, jalan Dewi Sartika / jalan Kartika Plaza, jalan pantai Kuta, jalan Melasti, and jalan Legian) and advise people to walk to the beach.
+So, as the ‘tradition’ goes in 2013, 2014, 2015, and also 2016, it is to be expected that this year too, Kuta beach area and Legian will be off-limits to any kind of vehicles.
+The road closure will begin even before the sunset hours (usually introduced as early as 2 pm and will take full effect at 4 pm), and all roads near Kuta will be cleared from vehicle parkings.
 Police officers posted at various locations near Kuta to divert the traffic and secure the area.
 The same situation is also to be expected this year.